How to experience San Diego in 4 days

 Evening presents an opportunity to experience San Diego's hippest nightlife in the Gaslamp Quarter downtown.
 You'll find everything from swanky rooftop spots to hot dance clubs headlined by celebrity DJs dotted along the area's 16 strollable blocks.

-If you'd rather cap off your trip with some live entertainment, catch a game at Petco Park — a stadium known for its architecture, large public spaces and a craft beer lineup that rivals the hometown Padres for power hitters.
 Or grab tickets to a show at The Rady Shell at Jacobs Park.
-Located on the edge of San Diego Bay and in the heart of Downtown, "the Shell" is a brand-new architectural marvel and a hub of diverse entertainment on the San Diego Bay waterfront.
+Located on the edge of San Diego Bay and in the heart of Downtown, "the Shell" is an architectural marvel and a hub of diverse entertainment on the San Diego Bay waterfront.

 Ready to go?
 Explore special offers and start planning your San Diego trip.